maubanel/UE5-Static-Meshes/basic-column/README.md

 ##### `Step 4.`\|`ITSM`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 The pillars in the Acropolis had 20 flutes.
-So we will set the
+So we will set the **Radial Slices** to `20`.
+This will split up the

 ![alt_text](images/twentyRadials.png)